JuliaGaussianProcesses/ParameterHandling.jl/README.md

 )

 # Using ParameterHandling.value_flatten, we can obtain both a Vector{Float64} representation of
-# these parameters, and a mapping from that vector back to the original parameter values:
+# these parameters, and a mapping from that vector back to the original (unconstrained) parameter values.
 flat_initial_params, unflatten = ParameterHandling.value_flatten(raw_initial_params)

 # ParameterHandling.value strips out all of the Positive types in initial_params,